 PARCO perform an assessment of the effectiveness of all Directors in the interests of improving the effectiveness of the Board of Directors.
 The evaluation process, evaluation focus, the findings and the resulting improvements are disclosed below.

-（ii）Focus of evaluation The evaluation covered the makeup of the current Board of Directors, the quality of debate, agenda items, and management and support arrangements.
-Feedback on how the Board of Directors could be made more effective in future was collated.
+The evaluation covered the makeup of the Board of Directors, the quality of debate, agenda items, and management and support arrangements.
+Feedback on the current situation and progress on improvements from the previous year’s evaluations was compiled to inform how the Board of Directors could be made more effective in future.

 Training Policy for Directors